Aliases for RBMX Gene

 GeneCards Summary for RBMX Gene

 RBMX (RNA Binding Motif Protein, X-Linked) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Spliceosome.
-GO annotations related to this gene include RNA binding and nucleotide binding.
+Among its related pathways are DNA Damage and Translational Control.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is RBMXL1.

 UniProtKB/Swiss-Prot for RBMX Gene